 Camping beside any alpine lake is a rarity.
 But camping on the grassy banks of a lake as pretty as Tarsar is a gift!
 And then our trekkers say, “Tarsar is nothing.
 Camping on the shores of Sundarsar is even better!”

 Now here’s what gets my goat.
 While Tarsar is such a pedigree trek, I am disappointed most trekkers don’t take in everything the trek has to offer.
-So this year, when you are out on the Tarsar trek look out for these five highlights.
+So this year, while on the trail lookout for these highlights of Tarsar Marsar Trek.

 1. Glades of Aru – The Base of the Tarsar Marsar trek